sehlen-bsi/botan-docs/cryptodoc/src/08_signatures.rst

    4. Recompute the witness :math:`r'=h(x_i)`,
       where :math:`h` is the hash function used in the current instance of the signature scheme.
-   5. If the output length of the hash function :math:`h` exceeds the size of the group order, truncate the *most significant bytes* in :math:`r'` on a byte level to the size of the group order.
+   5. If the output length of the hash function :math:`h` exceeds the size of the group order, truncate the *low side* in :math:`r` on a byte level to the size of the group order.
+      This means bytes in :math:`r` are discarded starting from the beginning of the byte sequence.
    6. Return ``true`` if the recomputed witness :math:`r'` is equal to the witness :math:`r` inside the signature.
       Otherwise return ``false``.